Are you an adviser? Go to Unbiased Pro

 Can you open accounts with both St James’s Place and Hargreaves Lansdown?

-Yes, you can have accounts with both firms at the same time.
-This can be particularly beneficial if you want to enjoy the personalised support from St James’s Place alongside the flexibility of managing your own investments through Hargreaves Lansdown.
+Yes, you can have accounts with both firms simultaneously.
+This might appeal if you want to enjoy the personalised support from St James’s Place alongside the flexibility of managing your own investments through Hargreaves Lansdown.

 However, having accounts with both platforms does come with added complexity.